How To Catch Any Fish

 Stripers do not like very warm or very cold water and prefer to be in water that is 55-68 degrees.
 They may go into warmer water briefly to feed, but prefer to spend most of their time in cooler water with more oxygen.

 Stripers have to be stocked in freshwater fisheries, and in most places they have to be restocked periodically because they do not spawn.
-However, there are a few places where they do reproduce in freshwater.
+However, there are a few places where they do reproduce in freshwater due to optimal salinity and other conditions, such as Lake Texoma in Texas.
 They spawn in the spring, and exhibit many of the same behaviors as their saltwater relatives although they do not spawn as successfully as they do in their natural salt water.

 The freshwater Striped Bass record stands at 70lbs.
 Most freshwater stripers caught are under 10lbs, with many schooling fish in the 2-5lb range.
 Freshwater Striped Bass do not get as large as their saltwater relatives, which reach 120lbs.
 Stripers can reach about 30 years of age if everything lines up in their favor.